 Overview

-Whitelisted addresses are deposit addresses that exist outside of your Fireblocks Vault.
-You can whitelist addresses for any supported blockchain or fiat account to transact with that address easily.
 You can group whitelisted addresses in internal, external, or contract call whitelisted wallets, and can add an unlimited amount of whitelisted addresses to each whitelisted wallet.

 Creating a whitelisted wallet